-Whether you already have your own Westie or are considering whether or not you should get one, knowing their sleeping habits is an important part of owning one of these little dogs, as they thrive on routine.
+Whether you already have your own West Highland Terrier (Westie) or are considering whether to get one, knowing their sleeping habits and sleep routines is an important part of owning one of these little dogs, as they thrive on routine.

 Dogs, on average, need about 12 to 14 hours of sleep per day.
-This can go up or down depending on the breed, but Westies tend to fall right in the middle of that average at about 13 hours minimum.
-They are not excessive sleepers, but they still certainly enjoy their afternoon siestas!
+This can go up or down depending on the breed, but Westies tend to fall right in the middle of that average, with most Westies needing 13 hours of sleep per day or more.
+They are not excessive sleepers compared to other dog breeds, but they still enjoy their afternoon siestas!

 For most Westies, you can expect pretty much the same sleeping behaviors:

 - An overnight sleep schedule that mimics yours